cyface-de/ios-backend/DataCapturing/README.md

 * **Measurement:** Represent a single measurement in the database.
 It has two attributes `synchronizable` and `synchronized`, tracking if it is possible and necessary to synchronize this measurement with a storage server.
 Each measurement also gets a device wide unique `identifier`, which is implemented as a counter.
 * **Track:** A measurement contains one or more tracks.
 A track is created when the measurement is resumed after a pause.
-* **Event:** This tracks user interactions like putton presses to manipulate an active measurement.
+* **Event:** This tracks user interactions like button presses to manipulate an active measurement.
 Start, stop, pause and resume events are recorded as this entity as well as modality changes.
 * **GeoLocation:** Each captured location is stored as a `GeoLocation` in the data store.
 * **Altitude:** Each captured barometric altitude value is stored as an `Altitude` in the data store.
 This is empty if the device has no barometer.
 * **UploadSession:** If the `BackgroundUploadProcess` is used, active sessions are stored here, to resume them when the app is waken up for transmission by the system.